austindatamanagement/AuditingWorkshop/README.md

+## Objectives

+The objective of this lab is to create an audit policy for the update done on ORDERS table and then to query UNIFIED_AUDIT_TRAIL to view the generated audit records.

+We will do the following:

+- Create an audit policy
+- Enable the policy and apply audit settings to one or more users.
+- View the generated audit records.

 # UNIFIED AUDITING

 Unified Auditing is enabled by default.
 You can audit the several types of activities, using unified audit policies and the AUDIT SQL statement.